 There has been much talk of the need for winter tyres after bouts of severe weather, however there is no legal requirement to fit specialist tyres to deal with snow or ice.
 It remains a personal choice, based on personal circumstances.

-For additional information on maintaining your vehicle and safe driving tips you can refer to The Official DSA Guide to Driving - the essential skills, available at all good bookshops or you can order online on the TSO Bookshop website.
+For additional information on maintaining your vehicle and safe driving tips you can refer to The Official DVSA Guide to Driving - the essential skills, available at all good bookshops or you can order online on the TSO Bookshop website.